Stephanie Goldner: Personal life

-Goldner was born in 1896 to Desider Goldner (1852–1921) and Emma Adler Goldner (1868–1947) in Vienna, Austria.
-At age eight, she took lessons from the Austrian writer and harpist Vicki Baum.
-Her brother Hermann, and sisters, Julia and Gerturde, were also musicians.
-She then attended the Vienna Academy of Music, now the University of Music and Performing Arts Vienna, for four years.
-On August 8, 1922, she married the violinist and conductor Eugene Ormandy.
-In 1932, she moved to Minneapolis, Minnesota, where her husband was conductor of the Minneapolis Symphony Orchestra.
+On August 8, 1922, Goldner married the violinist and conductor Eugene Ormandy.
+In 1932, she moved to Minneapolis where her husband was the conductor of the Minneapolis Symphony Orchestra.
 In 1936, she moved to Philadelphia, Pennsylvania, where he was conductor of the Philadelphia Orchestra.
 They divorced in 1947.
-She died in 1962 from pancreatic cancer, while living with her sister, Julia Goldner Elbogen (1890–1981), in California.
+She died in 1962 from pancreatic cancer, while living with her sister, Julia Goldner Elbogen, in California.

 Legacy

 In February 2020, the New York Philharmonic Archives displayed The Special Case of Steffy Goldner, a multimedia exhibit designed by Swiss/Austrian artist Nives Widauer, in David Geffen Hall for performances of the Philharmonic.
-It featured the original traveling case for her harp, instrumental to her professional career.
+The exhibit featured the original traveling case for her harp, instrumental to her professional career and legacy.
+The case was needed for her tours in the United States and Europe and then for this exhibit of her life.
 On March 5, the exhibit was displayed at the Austrian Embassy in Washington, D.C., part of the program to celebrate International Women's Day.
 In March 2022, it was displayed at the New-York Historical Society.
 By November, one hundred years after Goldner joined the New York Philharmonic, the number of women members outnumbered the men.

-Recordings
+Discography

-There are two tracks listed on Spotify with Goldner accompanying her husband on works arranged for violin and harp:
+The Discography of American Historical Recordings lists four recordings for Goldner on harp and her husband on violin.
+Two recordings are available on Spotify: